UK investigates new COVID variant, 6 African countries on travel ban red list | Health

 The UKHSA said B.1.1.529 has potentially biologically significant mutations which may change the behaviour of the virus with regards to vaccines, treatments and transmissibility, and therefore more investigation is required.

-“As part of our close surveillance of variants across the world, we have become aware of the spread of a new potentially concerning variant, which UKHSA has designated a variant under investigation,” said UK Health Secretary Sajid Javid.
+“As part of our close surveillance of variants across the world, we have become aware of the spread of a new potentially concerning variant, which UKHSA has designated a variant under investigation,” UK Health Secretary Sajid Javid said.

 “We are taking precautionary action to protect public health and the progress of our vaccine rollout at a critical moment as we enter winter, and we are monitoring the situation closely,” he said, adding that some experts fear it may turn out to be more highly transmissible than the Delta variant – currently the predominant COVID variant in the UK.